FAQ - WoSIS

 What is the WoSIS data sharing policy?

-Data are provided to users under the general terms and conditions of the ISRIC software and data policy.
+WoSIS-derived data are provided to users under the general terms and conditions of the ISRIC software and data policy

-If you wish to share soil profile data for consideration/processing in WoSIS please see here for additional information.
+There are still many gaps in WoSIS.
+If you wish to share soil profile data for consideration/processing in WoSIS please do contact us.
+See here for additional information.

-Who provided soil profile data for the WoSIS effort?
+Who shared soil profile data for inclusion in WoSIS?

 WoSIS draws on a large collection of geo-referenced soil profile data for the world.
 Populating WoSIS has been made possible thanks to the contributions and shared knowledge of a steadily growing number of data providers.
 We are grateful for their contributions (see acknowledgments).